petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 We don't need to be able to continuously recreate all of that data, but we need to ensure that data could be recreated with any version of the code.

+## 'Trunk-based' development

+Experimentation is necessary,
+and this doesn't just mean scientific experiments.
+Trying out a different way of processing or visualizing data could lead to a more effective approach.

+Instead of deploying different versions of the code...

 ## Anti-patterns to avoid